Ed-Fi-Exchange-OSS/LMS-Toolkit/src/schoology-extractor/README.md

 This script retrieves and writes out to CSV all students, sections, assignments, and submissions for the desired grading period(s).

+## Notes on Working With Schoology Data

+* The Schoology API handles _negative attendance_ events: if a student is marked as present, or is not marked at all, then the system will not return a record for that day.

 ## Requirements

 Requires Python 3.8 and [Poetry](https://python-poetry.org/).
 To get started,